MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallRoutingPolicy.md

 ```

 ### -EmergencyNumbers
-One or more emergency number objects obtained from [New-CsTeamsEmergencyNumber](new-csteamsemergencynumber.md) cmdlet.
+One or more emergency number objects obtained from the [New-CsTeamsEmergencyNumber](new-csteamsemergencynumber.md) cmdlet.

 ```yaml
 Type: Object